Plan Your Escape

 - Teach children never to hide under the bed or in a cupboard.
 Allow children to master fire escape planning and practice before holding a fire drill at night when they are sleeping.

 - Practice fire drills and your escape plan with the alarm sounding.
 This will teach children to associate the alarm signal with the need to escape.

-- Meet at pre-arranged spot outside the home, in order that you can be sure that everyone has escaped properly.
+- Meet at a pre-arranged spot outside the home, in order to ensure that everyone has escaped properly.